Pepcus/ai-chatbot-api/README.md

 4) You have an accout on Langchain.

 **Installation Steps:**
-1. Clone the repository from: https://github.com/Pepcus/ai-chatbot-api
+1. Checkout the code from from https://github.com/Pepcus/ai-chatbot-app (main branch) on your computer.
 2. Create a .env file in the root of the project and add the following configuration
   - **OPENAI_API_KEY**=Your OpenAI API key
   - **PINECONE_API_KEY**=Your Pinecone API key